Caltech-IPAC/grits2018-github-tutorial/README.md

 ## Advanced

 * rebase what?
-Sometime is colorful...
+Sometime is colorful... `rebase -i` to pick and squash!
 * cherry picking?
 Is it like going to a picnic?
 * fork?
-And knives too...
+And knives too... [example](https://github.com/tmtsoftware/csw-acceptance/compare/master...ejoliet:master)

 ## Admin tool